fullmontis/screenplay-mode/README.md

 If you accidentally started writing a paragraph in the wrong indentation, you can just go to the right indentations and press `M-q` (`fill-paragraph`) to adjust to the new indentation.

+The line will automatically go upcase whenever you are inserting sluglines, character names or transitions.
+Parenthesis, if not already present, are added when going into the parenthetical indentation.

 ## File Extension